alphanome-ai/gnn-causality-research/project-plan.md

 - Validate the reliability and consistency of our causal AI framework by back-testing findings against historical data and performance outcomes, ensuring methodological robustness and practical applicability.
 - Continuously refine our causal inference models by integrating feedback from cross-functional teams and keeping abreast of the latest academic and industry research in the fast-evolving field of causal AI.

-Our commitment is to bridge the gap between massive data availability and strategic knowledge application, empowering our stakeholders with a cutting-edge tool to make more informed, data-driven decisions that can propel their business towards sustainable growth and enhanced profitability.
+Our commitment is to bridge the gap between massive data availability and strategic knowledge application, empowering our stakeholders with a cutting-edge tool to make more informed, data-driven decisions that can propel their business toward sustainable growth and enhanced profitability.

 # Project Plan

-## Dataset Preparation
+## Data Collection

+### Improve `sec-parser` accuracy
-- Download a large sample set of 10-Q filings.
+- Download a large and diverse set of SEC EDGAR 10-Q filings.
-- Test the sec-parser: https://github.com/alphanome-ai/sec-parser accuracy with a diverse set of 10-Q documents.
+- Parse the filings with [alphanome-ai/sec-parser](https://github.com/alphanome-ai/sec-parser).
-- Create issues to eliminate the errors found in testing
+- Create [Github Issues](https://github.com/alphanome-ai/sec-parser/issues) to list any errors found in the parser, then fix [the issues](https://github.com/alphanome-ai/sec-parser/issues).
-- Prepare an inventory of datasets to be used and prepare them for analysis using sec-parser.
-- Prepare examples of how the data is extracted using sec-parser
-- `...`

-## Textual Data Extraction

-- To easily extract and transform elements from documents formatted in a
-- Use natural language processing tools to extract text from the 10-Q reports.
-This could involve parsing PDFs or HTML documents and might require handling the XBRL format.

-## Financial Data Extraction

-Extract key financial metrics from the reports.
-For structured data like XBRL, you can use specialized parsers.
-For unstructured data, you might need to develop or use existing algorithms to recognize and extract financial figures.

-## Dataset Preparation

-- Make an inventory of datasets to be used and prepare them for analysis, which may include cleaning, normalization, and ensuring data privacy compliance.
-- Include possible sources for these datasets, for example, 10-Q filings, stock market data, or proprietary company data.
-- Discuss how the parser will be used to extract relevant information from unstructured data sources like 10-Q filings.
+### Create datasets
+- Create a pipeline that includes [sec-parser](https://github.com/alphanome-ai/sec-parser) and other tools to extract data from SEC filings, and elsewhere.
+Include documentation, examples, tests, and robustness measures.
+- Run the pipeline for a set of companies and create a dataset of extracted data.

 ## Textual Analysis